 Source: Consumer Protection BC – Check a licence

 Step 1: Ask for written verification.
 Get the original creditor's name, the amount claimed, the date of last activity, and the account number.
-Don't confirm anything until you have this in writing.
+Don't confirm anything until you've reviewed everything in writing.

-Step 3: Protect your personal information.
-Don't share your address, date of birth, or banking details until you're sure the contact is real and the debt is yours.
+Step 2: Don't share personal details.
+No address, date of birth or banking information until you've confirmed the debt is yours.

 Step 4: Dispute the debt in writing if it's wrong.
-Ask for proof.
-Keep copies of everything.
+Keep copies of everything you send.

-Step 6: Talk to a Licensed Insolvency Trustee if the debt is real and you can't pay.
-The first consultation is free.
+Step 7: Talk to a Licensed Insolvency Trustee or non-profit credit counselling service if you owe the debt and can't pay.

 Source: Government of Canada (FCAC) – Dealing with a debt collector